 Do you need a CD or DVD drive?

-Many modern laptops ditch the CD drive to save money and weight.
-So if you need one, be sure to check your chosen laptop has an optical drive.
-Also make sure it has enough USB ports and even a network port.
+Modern laptops ditch the CD drive to save money and weight.
+So if you need one, be sure to check your chosen laptop has an optical drive, but it's highly unlikely.
+You can still buy external DVD drives if you really need it.